-- If stable construction advisory services make a sound argument justifying an extension to the conversion period, this may be extended. - The management system should allow the animals free contact with their natural surrounding (sun, rain, earth under foot etc.) if at all possible.
-This should be guaranteed in particular by access to pasture, or at least to the open air.
-Care must also be taken to provide sufficient light, a good stable environment and protection from the wind. - To tie up animals in housing is forbidden.
-For security or welfare reasons a limited exemption may, after approval by the respective certifying organisation, be issued by the inspection-body for certain animals. - In stables which were built before the 24th August 2000 tying up may only be allowed provided that the animals are comfortably littered, that individual management is guaranteed and that regular exercise is provided (APP 6: see Appendix 7). - Small farms must also respect the innate needs of their animals.
-This means providing access to pasture and exercise as frequently as possible, ideally daily in summer and a minimum of twice a week in winter.
-Tethering must be restricted to a minimum. - Limited exemptions from the requirements governing housing and outside access may be issued by the respective certifying organisation if the following conditions exist (APP 8: see Appendix 7): - · Stable is too small - access to stream lake or pond for water fowl is lacking - · poultry houses which do not fulfil all requirements - · open air run for poultry which is not covered with grass - Shelter plantings or artificial shelter not available in the exercise area (APP 8: see Appendix 7)
+- The management system must allow the animals free contact with their natural surrounding (sun, rain, earth under foot etc.).
+This is guaranteed in particular by access to pasture, or at least to the open air.
+Care must also be taken to provide sufficient light, a good stable environment and protection from the wind.
+The starting point of offering access to pasture or open air for young stock may be set by every certifying organisation. - To tether animals in housing is forbidden, except in relation to individual animals for a limited time and if justified for veterinary reasons.
+The isolation of tethering of livestock may only be authorized by certifying organisations, and only for a limited period, where workers' safety is compromised or for animal welfare reasons. - Small cattle or dairy farms may allow tethering for cattle (excluding young stock) where it is not possible to keep the cattle in groups appropriate to their behaviour requirements, provided they have access to pastures during the grazing period, and have regular access to open air areas when grazing is not possible.
+A definition of small farm size must be provided by the respective certifying organisation. - Temporary limited exemptions from the requirements governing housing and outside access may be issued by the respective certifying organisation with regard to the following aspects:

+(APP 8: see Appendix 7) - Stable is too small - access to stream lake or pond for water fowl is lacking - poultry houses which do not fulfil all requirements - · open air run for poultry which is not covered with grass - Shelter plantings or artificial shelter not available in the exercise area